CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 	Lee A Green, Joseph L Izzo, Daniel W Jones, et al. 2003.
 	**The Seventh
-	Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure: The Jnc 7 Report.”
+	Report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure: The Jnc 7 Report.”
 	*JAMA* 289 (19).
 Department of Medicine, Boston University School of Medicine, Boston, Mass, USA.: 2560–72.